todthomson/intro-to-linux-dotnetcore-docker/Part4.md

-# Step 4 - ASP.NET Core "Hello, world!"
+# 4. "Hello, world!"
+ASP.NET Core

 ![1-aspnet-core](Part4/1-aspnet-core.png)

-## ASP.NET Core on Ubuntu GNU/Linux 14.04.4 LTS
+## ASP.NET Core on Ubuntu Linux

-__Note:__ In order to avoid excessive rehashing of work that's currently in a state of flux I will be providing _fast_ instructions on how to install ASP.NET Core on Ubuntu GNU/Linux 14.04.4 LTS.
+__Note:__ In order to avoid excessive rehashing of work that's currently in a state of flux I will be providing _fast_ instructions on how to install ASP.NET Core on Ubuntu Linux.

 For more information see [here](https://docs.asp.net/en/latest/getting-started/installing-on-linux.html#installing-on-ubuntu-14-04).
 The following is practically verbatim from that source.